pixijs/pixijs/README.md

 ### Current features ###

+- WebGL renderer (with automatic smart batching allowing for REALLY fast performance)
+- Canvas renderer
--   webGL renderer (with automatic smart batching allowing for REALLY fast performance) - canvas renderer - full scene graph - super easy to use API (similar to the flash display list API) - support for texture atlas's - asset loader / sprite sheet loader - auto detect which renderer should be used
+- Full scene graph
+- Super easy to use API (similar to the flash display list API)
+- Support for texture atlas's
+- Asset loader / sprite sheet loader
+- Auto detect which renderer should be used

 ### Coming soon ###

+- Filters
--   Filters - Render Texture - Text - Interactivity
+- Render Texture
+- Text
+- Interactivity

 ### Coming later ###